astralfrontier/astralfrontier.org-OLD/src/blog/2015-12-22-draw-maps-leave-blanks.md

 * Chi - discussed [here](http://villainsvictorious.blogspot.com/2014/08/chi-powers-and-super-martial-artist.html).
 Mr. Big concludes that "chi" as a unique force doesn't exist, but many powers attributed to chi are still possible for supers to accomplish.

 What do many of these things have in common?
-That *the setting hasn't committed to most of them*.
+That *the setting hasn't committed to them*.
 They're possible, but nothing in the game hinges on magic, religion, aliens, or time travel being real.